 You don’t have to take the rind off but for these mini phyllo cups, I like to keep the bites simple and extra cheesy.

-Are you supposed to heat up brie cheese?
+Do you heat brie cheese?

 Brie can be eaten chilled or at room temperature.
 But I like my brie best when it’s warm, melty, and gooey!

-What is good with baked brie?
+What goes well with baked brie?